Proper Time, Coordinate Systems, and

 Time and space dilation are often referred to as ‘perspective effects’ in discussions of STR.
 Objects and processes are said to ‘look’ shorter or longer when viewed in one inertial frame rather than in another.
 It is common to regard this effect as a purely ‘conventional’ feature, which merely reflects a conventional choice of reference frame.
 But this is rather misleading, because time and space dilation are very real physical effects, and they lead to completely different types of physical predictions than classical physics.

 However, the symmetrical properties of the Lorentz transformation makes it impossible to use these features to tell whether one frame is ‘really moving’ and another is ‘really stationary’.
-For instance, if objects get shorter when they are placed in motion, then why don’t we simply measure how long objects are, and use this to determine whether they are ‘really stationary’?
+For instance, if objects get shorter when they are placed in motion, then why do we not simply measure how long objects are, and use this to determine whether they are ‘really stationary’?
 The details in Figure 7 reveal why this does not work: the space dilation effect is reversed when we change reference frames.
 That is:

 - Measured in Frame 1, i.e. in (x,t)-coordinates, the stationary object (Rod 1) appears longer than the moving object (Rod 2).
 But: